UPDATE: CORONAVIRUS (COVID-19)

 We know how strange much of what was outlined here can seem.
 We simply ask for your patience, prayers, and grace as we all work through this together as a community.
 While this may not be what we are used to nor is it our ultimate goal as it pertains to beginning to gather again, it is finally a step in the right direction.

 Whether you attend the in-person service at LH Glen Burnie or continue to watch online, we encourage you to engage with the LH Community, share the worship services on your social media accounts, and for those that are comfortable, consider hosting Watch Parties with friends and neighbors following the state and county guidelines.

 HOW CAN I ACCESS THE LH ONLINE WORSHIP EXPERIENCES?

 We will be worshipping together online Sundays at 10 am.
 Prior to this, we also will be streaming a special LH Kids service at 9 am for our little ones!
 You can stream both services at online.lighthouse.church.
 We’ll miss seeing your faces at church, but we’re so grateful we can still worship Jesus together!

 ARE SMALL GROUPS STILL MEETING?

-Even though our Small Groups are not able to meet in person right now, we are able to meet online.
-Many of our Small Group leaders have begun to move their group meetings into an online video call format.
+Yes!
+Our Small Groups are now meeting both in-person in and online.
+If you are not yet ready to meet in-person, many of our Small Group leaders offer their group meetings in an online video call format.
 This format has proven to be an excellent alternative to in-person meetings that still provides community, connection, and support to those who attend.